jwala-anirudh/Razorpay-React/README.md

 In similar fashion, you can add one or more cards onto home page.

 ## Preparing Backend
-We stand at a point now where the **Buy Now** button is just a dummy button but doesn't invoke anything related to razorpay.
-Now we have to prepare the backend boiler plate code and make a route on visiting the payment gateway logic kicks in.
+We stand at a point now where the **Buy Now** button is just a dummy button but doesn't invoke anything related to Razorpay.
+Now we have to prepare the backend boilerplate code and make a route on visiting the payment gateway logic kicks in.

 - Create a new folder named **lco-payment-backend** and open folder in terminal
 - Run ```npm init -y``` and open onto VSCode